Add option to glidecondor_addDN to auto-extract cert DN

 having glidecondor_addDN automatically extract the DN from the file would be

 both handy and would reduce human error.

-#2 Updated by Parag Mhashilkar almost 7 years ago
+#2 Updated by Parag Mhashilkar about 7 years ago

 - Assignee changed from Parag Mhashilkar to Igor Sfiligoi